 It took 10 James Bond books...

-By the time Ian Fleming had completed his tenth book about James Bond, the author was enamoured with the beauty of Ursula Andress.
-He mentioned her real name in the novel On her Majesty's Secret Service.
+By the time Ian Fleming had completed his tenth book about James Bond, the author was enamored with the beauty of Ursula Andress.
+In the novel On Her Majesty's Secret Service, he mentioned her real name.
 Her character?
 A beautiful movie star.
 This novel was published a year after Dr. No hit the screens.

 At 18 years of age

 Andress was ambitious, a trait that was demonstrated by her running away from Switzerland to Italy at the age of 18.
 She spent her time in Rome working as an art model before getting her break in the Italian film industry.